 This course is an introduction to formal models of belief, desire, and rational choice.
 It has roughly three parts.
 The first introduces the core ideas of Bayesian epistemology, where belief is treated as an attitude that comes in degrees.
-In the second part, we turn to formal models of desire, drawing on utility theory in economics and value theory in philosophy.
-We will also look at some connections between rational belief and desire.
-The third part takes a closer look at expected utility theory, which formalises the intuition that rational agents do what they believe will bring them closer to satisfying their desires.
+The second part studies formal models of value or desire, drawing on utility theory in economics and value theory in philosophy.
+The third part looks at how beliefs and desires guide rational action, going through some basic issues in Bayesian decision theory.

-No prior knowledge of the material is expected.
-Familiarity with basic propositional logic will be helpful.
+No prior knowledge of the material is expected, beyond familiarity with elementary arithmetic and propositional logic.

 Dr Wolfgang Schwarz (email@example.com)